kebabebak/TakeFromMendingPatch-source/README.md

 # TakeFromMendingPatch — build kit

---Ready to use patch is here: https://github.com/kebabebak/HSK-Take-From-Mending-Patch
+> Ready to use patch is here: https://github.com/kebabebak/HSK-Take-From-Mending-Patch

 Files to compile `TakeFromMendingPatch.dll` for RimWorld HSK 1.5.